Minnie the Minx: Jim Petrie strips (1962–2001)

 In 1962, when Baxendale left D.C.
 Thomson, a new artist was taken on to continue Minnie's adventures.
 Young art teacher Jim Petrie was given the opportunity.
 His first strip, coincidentally, started similarly to Baxendale's in that Minnie is seen being asked by her mother to read rather than minx.
 Much to her mother's dismay, Minnie's chosen book influences her to take up red Indian traditions in which she gets up to much mischief.
-In the end, however, after aggravating a sleeping bull Minnie is caught by a farmer and taken home to be slippered by her father.
+In the end, however, after aggravating a sleeping bull, Minnie is caught by a farmer and taken home to be slippered by her father.
 Despite the pain, it appears Minnie still attempts to ensure to the public that she is still an Indian stating her name is 'Minnie – Ha!'.
-She appeared once again alongside Dennis in issue 1894, in which she states that Dennis' famous jersey are actually her trademark thus he has no right to call them 'Dennis Jerseys'.
+She appeared once again alongside Dennis in issue 1894, in which she states that Dennis' famous jersey is actually her trademark, so he has no right to call them 'Dennis Jerseys'.

 The Beano's 50th Anniversary issue in 1988 was significant, as an increase in the number of colour pages in the comic led to Minnie appearing in full colour for the first time.
 In the strip itself, Minnie dressed up as Pansy Potter in compliance with the editor's wishes.
 Throughout the strip she attempts impossible feats in hope to appear just like Pansy.
 This even consists of attempting to sink war submarines, something the old character used to do during The Beano's war times.
 Despite the fact she is weaker than Pansy, Minnie does manage to withhold four sailors before they finally manage to catch her and tie her up leaving her before her father.
 However, previously she had filled her father's jumper with balloons and using Pansy's unique hairstyle, manages to burst the balloons causing her father to flee home in the nude, the thought of punishing his daughter forgotten.

 Minnie also made a cameo in the 1992 Beano Annual story, "Dennis Through The Beano Book", in which she played the Queen of Hearts.
 She has also been the star of several Beanotown pantomimes, playing the role of Cinderella in each.